coralproject/coralproject-site-2016/research.md

 Studies that we've initiated:

-* [The first large-scale qualitative study on commenter behavior on news sites](https://www.washingtonpost.com/news/ask-the-post/wp/2016/05/25/survey-what-do-you-think-of-comments-on-the-post/), with The Engaging News Project
+* [A large-scale qualitative study on commenter behavior](https://www.washingtonpost.com/news/ask-the-post/wp/2016/05/25/survey-what-do-you-think-of-comments-on-the-post/), with The Engaging News Project
-* [A study of women in comment spaces](https://blog.coralproject.net/raising-womens-voices/) by Marie Tessier, a fellow at the Reynolds Journalism Institute at the University of Missiouri
+* [A study of women in comment spaces](https://blog.coralproject.net/raising-womens-voices/) by Marie Tessier, fellow at the Reynolds Journalism Institute at the University of Missiouri
-* [An informal literature review of academic studies on moderation](https://blog.coralproject.net/artificial-moderation-a-reading-list)  by Nicholas Diakopoulos of the University of Maryland
+* [An informal literature review of moderation studies](https://blog.coralproject.net/artificial-moderation-a-reading-list)  by Nicholas Diakopoulos of the University of Maryland
 * [Articles from academics and others on our blog](https://blog.coralproject.net/category/research/)
 * [Various](https://blog.coralproject.net/the-math-behind-the-metrics/) [work](https://blog.coralproject.net/newsrooms-privacy-creepy/) [by](https://source.opennews.org/en-US/articles/low-budget-natural-language-processing/) four Knight-Mozilla OpenNews Fellows
-* More academic collaborations to be announced soon
+* More academic collaborations announced soon

 We frequently use [academic studies](https://community.coralproject.net/t/interesting-academic-papers-about-comment-sections) to inform our product decisions.
 We have also assisted research projects by [Anika Gupta at MIT](https://dspace.mit.edu/handle/1721.1/104258#files-area), [Fiona Martin at University of Sydney](https://sydney.edu.au/arts/media_communications/staff/profiles/fiona.martin.php), [the World Editors Forum](http://www.wan-ifra.org/reports/2016/10/06/the-2016-global-report-on-online-commenting).